×

 (tā men fēn shǒu le hěn duō nián hòu , hái shì pò jìng chóng yuán le.)

-After breaking up for many years, they still got back together.
+After many years of separation, they still got back together.

 For more information on chengyu, the language learning program FluentU lets you see these Chinese expressions in action.